Gracey19/alx_html_css/headphones/README.md

 -Removed `headphones_hero_2.jpg` and replaced with solid background color `#071629`

 This implementation meets ALX’s requirement for semantic structure and image-free geometry, while preserving editorial clarity and visual impact.

+### Task 8: Hamburger Menu Implementation

+Enhanced mobile responsiveness by adding a hamburger menu using pure JavaScript:

+- Replaced navigation links with a hamburger icon on screens ≤ 480px
+- Toggled menu visibility with smooth transitions using `classList.toggle('active')`
+- Styled the icon using three stacked `<span>` bars with Flexbox and transitions
+- Ensured accessibility and responsiveness across screen sizes
+- No frameworks used—pure HTML, CSS, and JavaScript

+This final task completes the ALX Front-End HTML & CSS block, demonstrating mastery of layout, animation, and responsive design.